Terms & Conditions

 Our professional fees are charged on the basis of an hourly rate and details of these will be provided in writing if requested.
 Our rates are exclusive of VAT which is payable in addition when required.

-Payment of invoices is due within 14 days of the date of the invoice.
+Payment of invoices is due within 7 days of the date of the invoice.
+Invoicing will be weekly.

 In giving instructions, either in person or by your agent, for an animal to be treated, you will be responsible for our charges.